Sustainability

 The Casals Forum: operating in a new dimension

 Until September 2022, administrative activities and tuition were traditionally performed in rented premises in Kronberg, which each had a historic character.
-In building the Casals Forum, which likewise opened in the 2022 winter semester, the Kronberg Academy Foundation has given all its tasks a shared home and a future in Europe’s first concert hall and study centre capable of carbon neutral operation.
+In building the Casals Forum, which likewise opened in the 2022 winter semester, the Kronberg Academy Foundation has given all its tasks a shared home and a future.
+And it is the philosophy of Pablo Casals, the great cellist and passionate champion of peace who believed that art, humanity and respect for nature are inextricably linked, that has become the guiding principle for all training and musical activities that take place in Europe’s first carbon-neutral concert hall and study centre.

-This tremendous progress for the Foundation centres on the premise of enabling music to gain in importance and influence us towards interactions that are wise for people and our planet alike.
-However, on commencing operations in the Casals Forum, the aspect of facility management gained major significance for us and has thus become an important additional part of our sustainability management work, which needs to be integrated into the development agenda with its modified process steps.
+This tremendous progress for the Foundation centres on the premise of enabling music to gain in importance and influence us towards interactions that are meaningful for people and our planet alike.
+However, on commencing operations in our Casals Forum, the aspect of facility management gained major significance for us within environmental sustainability management, and has thus become an important additional part of our management work, which had to be integrated into the development agenda along with its process steps.

 4.2.
 Focus area: People